Morphan1/Voxalia/README.md

 - Open the .sln in Microsoft Visual Studio 2015
 - Switch the configuration to Release|x64
-- Debug -> Build Solution!
+- Build -> Build Solution!

+## Also Included

+- ModelToVMDConvertor -> converts any given model format (via AssImp) to VMD, the model format used by Voxalia.
+- SkeletalAnimationExtractor -> converts .dae animated models to reusable anim files.

 ### Licensing pre-note: